-An Adventurer Is You and Common Character Classes: Unlike the original game, Vindictus uses the common game character tropes.
-All players use one of 5 standard archetypes, slightly modified, as noted below.
+An Adventurer Is You and Common Character Classes: Vindictus has multiple classes, of which, eight of the nine are currently available and ready to be played.
 Some skill customization is possible, but primarily regarding weapons and armor, with a few exceptions.
 Each one will branch into one of two or three paths, depending on which skills are emphasized.
 Similar to the original game, all characters are capable of maxing out all skills available to them, effectively building a limited sort of hybrid character.
 This takes a considerably larger amount of time and effort, however, and most players concentrate on a more traditional build.

 Fiona: A versatile warrior type, heavily to very heavily armoured, wielding a sword and shield.
 Essentially a Paladin, but with a strong counterattack replacing healing.
 Fiona eventually develops the ability to wield a warhammer instead of a sword.
 Her shield remains extremely important regardless of what weapon you choose.
 Can emphasize damage and Counter Attack skills (Jack), or defensive skills (Tank).